I started horse riding when I was three and have been around horses ever since.

 For people who want to get into showjumping stay strong, don’t let any setbacks defeat you.

-I have had a really tough few years but if anything it has just pushed me to excel and prove to myself that I am capable of getting back to the top.
+I’ve had a really tough few years but if anything it has pushed me to excel and prove to myself that I am capable of getting back to the top.

 Love your horse, form a partnership and trust each other, this is something I truly believe in.